dourouc05/dourouc05.github.io/research.md

 ## Robotics

-Thanks to my teaching-assistant role, I had the opportunity to contribute to Renaud Detry's robotics courseware, [teaching robotics with a simulator](https://github.com/ULgRobotics/trs).
+As a teaching assistant, I had the opportunity to contribute to Renaud Detry's robotics courseware, [teaching robotics with a simulator](https://github.com/ULgRobotics/trs).
 My role has been to ease the first steps with MATLAB and the simulator, by splitting the main demonstration script into smaller units (work done with [Mathieu Baijot](https://www.esat.kuleuven.be/micas/index.php/mathieu-baijot-cv)) and by creating videos showing the use of the simulator (they are being finalised).

 {% include card_end.html %}
 {% include card_begin.html title="Books" %}